 This recipe is what kick-started the whole love affair.
 The basic method was a suggestion from a teacher and honorary uncle of mine.
 Its charm lies in its barebones simplicity.
 Charred, thick planks of fennel marinated in lemon and olive oil.
 We finish it with some toasted, crushed hazelnuts and small dollops of hard labaneh for added richness.
 That’s about it and it can’t get any better.

 Grill or roast on high heat, to gloriously brown the exterior while keeping a bite to the very core.
-They will soften as they marinate so avoid overcooking them into mush.
+I prefer searing them on a heavy cast iron griddle over blistering high heat, but oven roasting will work too.
+They will soften slightly as they marinate after cooking so avoid overcooking them into mush.
 Roasting seems like a hands off approach, and it may well be depending on your oven, but with a recipe this simple take the time to roast the fennel perfectly.
 Make sure it is completely dry after washing.
 Don’t overcrowd the baking sheet, leave ample room for hot air to circulate freely between every piece.
 Flip them over half-way through cooking, move them around the baking sheet as necessary to get them evenly browned.
 There is magic and an art to roasting vegetables, indulge in it.

 The fennel can be dressed and eaten immediately but its taste really blooms after marinating, it could be as little as 15 minutes or as long as a day or two in the fridge.
 Make this ahead of time for your next dinner party to accompany pretty much anything, it's a total crowd pleaser.
 Fennel at its finest.